Deetss/grow-with-google-challenge/README.md

 # Grow with Google Challenge
 These are the lessons for the Grow with Google Challenge.
 I will be updating the README periodically as I complete the lessons.
+I was a little late to start but i have a good feeling i will catch up!

 | Lesson | Progress    | Date Completed |